 The Reserve Bank has revealed figures depicting a slower growth rate for housing investor loans in August.

-This comes as the banks have introduced more stringent lending policies and increased interest rates
+This comes as the banks have introduced more stringent lending policies and increased interest rates for investors.

 Housing investor credit increased by 10.7% in the year to August—a figure quicker than the Australian Prudential Regulation Authority’s annual cap of 10%.